Decentralized Learning in Online Queuing Systems: Acknowledgements

-\begin{ack} We thank E. Tardos for insightful discussions, held during some (online) workshop at the Simons Institute.
-V. Perchet also acknowledges support from the ANR under grant number \#ANR-19-CE23-0026 as well as the support grant as part of the Investissement d’avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, in a joint call with Gaspard Monge Program for optimization, operations research and their interactions with data sciences. \end{ack}
+F. Sentenac was supported by IP PARIS' PhD Funding.
+E. Boursier was supported by an AMX scholarship.
+V. Perchet acknowledges support from the French National Research Agency (ANR) under grant number \#ANR-19-CE23-0026 as well as the support grant, as well as from the grant ``Investissements d’Avenir'' (LabEx Ecodec/ANR-11-LABX-0047).